rob-luke/Neuroimaging.jl/README.md

 # EEGjl

 Process EEG files in Julia.
+**This package is not ready for distribution yet.**

+This package includes low level processing functions (filtering, referencing, statistics etc).
+It also includes a type for each type of EEG recording (ASSR, ABR etc) and wrapper functions to process these files using the lower level functions.

 ## Installation

-Package is not ready for distribution yet.

 Requires:
 - JBDF
+- DSP
 - Winston
-- DSP
 - DataFrames
 - ProgressMeter